rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 ## Introduction
 This project demonstrates the use of SQL to analyze and optimize call center performance.
-The dataset includes information about calls, agents, and customer rating.
-By leveraging advanced SQL queries, this analysis uncovers trends, identifies areas for improvement, and provides actionable insights to enhance overall efficiency and customer satisfaction.
+The dataset includes information about calls, agents, and customers' satisfaction rating.
+By exploring the data, this analysis uncovers trends, identifies areas for improvement, and provides actionable insights to enhance overall efficiency and customer satisfaction.
 **The insights derived from this analysis can guide managers in implementing data-driven to enhancing call center performance.**

 ## Dataset